jaulbric/NonLinearBVP/README.md

 \frac{\mathrm{d} y}{\mathrm{d} x} = \frac{1}{x - a} S y + f \left( x, y, p \right) ,
 $$

 on the interval $I = [a, b]$ with boundary conditions.
-The user must provide the algorithms with an initial mesh $x$, an initial guess of the solution on the mesh $y$, an initial guess for the unknown parameters $p$ (if present), the RHS derivative function $f$, the boundary conditions, and the sinular matrix $S$ (if present).
+The user must provide the algorithms with an initial mesh $x$, an initial guess of the solution on the mesh $y$, an initial guess for the unknown parameters $p$ (if present), the RHS derivative function $f$, the boundary conditions, and the singular matrix $S$ (if present).
 The calling syntax is
 ```c++
 using nonlinearBVP::collocation::bvp6c;
 auto sol = bvp6c<Scalar, RowsAtCompileTime, ParamsAtCompileTime>::solve(fun, bc, fun_jac, bc_jac, x, y, p, S, a_tol, r_tol, bc_tol, max_nodes);